NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/hera_user_guide.rst

 available for allocation (although the bookkeeping will be done in core-hours).

 .. rubric:: Using FGA resources without an allocation

-Users who do not have allocations on the FGA system will have access to the FGA system at windfall priority.
+Users that do not have allocations on the FGA system will have access to the FGA system at windfall priority.
 Which means users will be able to submit jobs to the system, but they will only run when the resources are not being used by